Requirements for Graduation: Psy.D. in Clinical Psychology with Emphasis in Depth Psychology

 A minimum of 1,000 hours of practicum and 1,500 hours of internship are required.
-Students will be placed in practicum by the Director of Clinical Training.
 Students must obtain Internship through a competitive application process.
 It is recommended that internships be completed in a multidisciplinary setting offering a variety of training experiences.
 The choice of a culturally diverse site is encouraged.
 For a full description of all clinical training requirements consult the current edition of the Clinical Training Handbook.

 This curriculum is not intended to meet all the requirements of each state for licensure in clinical psychology.
-California students acquire regional accredited doctoral training necessary for licensure as a clinical psychologist in the state of California (because requirements may change, students are responsible for maintaining awareness of licensure regulations by the state).
+Students that seek licensure in California acquire regional accredited doctoral training making them qualified to pursue licensure as a clinical psychologist in the state of California (because requirements may change, students are responsible for maintaining awareness of licensure regulations by the state).
 Students may need to meet additional licensure requirements in their home states.
 Each student is responsible for determining and remaining current on their state licensure requirements.